dcsaorg/DCSA-OpenAPI/domain/README.md

 Where `X` is the Major version, `Y` is the Minor version and `Z` is the patch version.

+A changelog will be located in each folder describing differences between versions.

 ### DCSA
 This domain is used to define single components (not objects) used in other Domains or APIs.
 No objects should be defined here.